imperuminate/webdriverioQA/README.md

 <br/>

 ## Insights
-async - add before callBack function in the 'it' block
+`async` - add before callBack function in the 'it' block
-await - add before each method in the 'it' block.
+`await` - add before each method in the 'it' block.
 It wil wait till the right parts is done
 first of all, create const for each element
-POM - it is simply create selectors in the right page file
+`POM` - it is simply create selectors in the right page file
-get - creates property which will be as function, it will return some value when its called
+`get` - creates property which will be as function, it will return some value when its called
+`{gte: 1}` - >=1